request/request/README.md

   console.log('Upload successful!
 Server responded with:', body);
 });
 ```
+`qsStringifyOptions` option can be used to customize the representation of objects being sent in form.

 For advanced cases, you can access the form-data object itself via `r.form()`.
 This can be modified until the request is fired on the next cycle of the event-loop.
 (Note that this calling `form()` will clear the currently set form data for that request.)